desktopofsamuel/Together-At-Home/content/posts/2020-03-19---Coldplay-TogetherAtHome.md

 socialImage: "/media/42-line-bible.jpg"
 ---

-Chris Martin from Coldplay, performed 30 minutes live on Instagram at home.
+Chris Martin from Coldplay, performed live at home .
 Songs he played included "A Sky Full of Stars", "Green Eyes" on acoustic guitar and, on the piano, the popular classic "Clocks" and "Viva La Vida".